software-verification-nsst/2025/README.md

 ## Installation procedures

+Throughout the Software Verification course we will be using several tools to illustrate different aspects of deductive verification.
+As so, I will be updating this section with the main installation procedures and guidelines for each tool and framework.

 ## The OCaml language and ecosystem

 The OCaml language is the language of choice for the implementation